lspope/dsc-phase-1-project-online/README.md

 # Results
-See individual Question Notebook for Exploratory Data Analysis (EDA) and Results.
+Exploratory Data Analysis (EDA) and Results are in [Question 1](./notebooks/gross_amount_insights.ipynb) [Question 2](./notebooks/worthy_rivals.ipynb) and [Question 3](./notebooks/do_critics_count.ipynb) Jupyter Notebooks.

 # Conclusions
 The analysis leads to the following recommendations as Microsoft Studios plans to enter the movie industry.

- *__Movie gross amounts are on an upwards trend.__ For the past nine years, domestic, foreign, (and worldwide) movie gross amounts are rising.
+* __Movie gross amounts are on an upwards trend.__  For the past nine years, domestic, foreign, (and worldwide) movie gross amounts are rising.
 Movies are still in demand which is good news for our client's new endevour.

 * __Recent movie gross amounts dipped but recovered.__ More good news but also a slight warning to expect that yearly increases are a sure thing.

 * __Set target gross goals wisely.__ If the client want to swing for the fences and release the next blockbuster, they should target the recent average gross amounts.
 If they want to start sensible and strong, they should target the recent median gross amounts.